 |Pickling time / min||80||65||75||95|

-With the increase of temperature, the pickling speed is also accelerated and the time is shortened.
+As the temperature increases, the pickling speed also increases and the time required is shortened.

-Table 5 shows the relationship between pickling time and temperature of steel workpieces with the same degree of corrosion in hydrochloric acid and sulfuric acid.
+Table 5 displays the relationship between pickling time and temperature for steel workpieces with the same level of corrosion in hydrochloric acid and sulfuric acid.

 Table 5 Relationship between pickling time and temperature

 |Acid content /%||Sulfuric acid pickling time/min||Hydrochloric acid pickling time/min|

 (4) Pickling process of iron and steel workpiece